 - In the Playstation Spider-Man game, the chapter "Rhino's Rampage" consisted solely of a boss fight with Rhino.

-- Most (if not all) of Bomberman's boss fights were in Boss-Only Levels.
+- Most (if not all) of Bomberman's boss fights are in Boss-Only Levels.

 - The last two levels of Family Guy Back To The Multiverse are this.